renato0307/learning-go/lib-start-the-project.md

 git push -u origin main
 ````

-With this all set, we are ready to start.
+With this all set, we are ready to start doing some real code.